ppy/osu-wiki/news/2025/2025-06-27-osucatch-world-cup-2025-round-of-16-recap.md

 This past week featured this year's first [osu! original](/wiki/osu!_originals)!
 [XenjeS](https://osu.ppy.sh/beatmaps/artists/482) made their CWC debut on [Planetary Exclusion Zone](https://osu.ppy.sh/beatmapsets/2388185#fruits/5168126), mapped by [-Rustyy](https://osu.ppy.sh/users/16355636) for the Nomod 2 slot.
 Xenje's blood-pumping electronic style made for the perfect fit for this week's technical pick, only enhanced by the work from our illustrators and graphic designers.
 Check them out by either clicking on the banner right above or [**here to watch the showcase video**](https://youtu.be/bjGpEYODFuc)!

 While the spectators and players only get to see the finished results for every original, a lot goes on behind the scenes for every single one of them.
-For this one, our head mappooler [wwwww](https://osu.ppy.sh/users/8434466) gave us some insights on the process for naming the track and and working on its background art.
+For this one, our head mappooler [wwwww](https://osu.ppy.sh/users/8434466) gave us some insights on the process for naming the track and working on its background art.

 <div class="news-chat-quote__text-container">